 Minimum – minimum cost

-The minimum spanning tree problem was the first civilian use of computers and was used to find the cheapest train route system.
+The minimum spanning tree problem was one of the first civilian use of computers and was used to find the cheapest train route system.
 Solving the problem is finding a tree that has every node in the graph (spanning) with the lowest cost.

 Here we have 5 stations (nodes) with multiple lines (edges) connecting them, we can use a computer to easily find the cheapest system.